pierrekilly/docker-ros-box/README.md

 ./go.sh
 ```

-# Additional notes

-- The scripts assume you run docker as root using `sudo`.

 # Contribute

 Feel free to use this project, fork it and improve it.
 If you do so, please commit your modifications and open a PR.
 Thanks! :)